scala/docs.scala-lang/_overviews/scala3-migration/tooling-tour.md

 > The `sbt-dotty` plugin was needed in sbt 1.4 to get support for Scala 3.
 > It is not useful anymore since sbt 1.5.

-sbt 1.5 supports Scala 3 out-of-the-box.
+sbt supports Scala 3 out-of-the-box.
 All common tasks and settings are intended to work the same.
-Many plugins should also work exactly the same.
+Many sbt plugins should also work exactly the same.

 To help with the migration, sbt 1.5 introduces new Scala 3 specific cross versions: